CALIFORNIA ASSOCIATION OF LICENSED INVESTIGATORS, INC.

-- Any individual who does not qualify for Active, Associate or Affiliate membership, but who is currently enrolled in a private or state university, community college or private accredited vocational institute and undertaking a course in criminal justice and/or private investigation discipline may be eligible for Student membership.
-Student members shall not have the right to vote or hold office, to include District Governor.
-Student members shall not have access to the association listserv or be provided a membership directory.
+-Any individual who does not qualify for Active, Associate or Affiliate membership, but who is currently enrolled in a private or state university, community college or private accredited vocational institute and undertaking a course in criminal justice and/or private investigation discipline may be eligible for Pre-Licensed membership.
+Pre-Licensed members shall not have the right to vote or hold office, to include District Governor.
+Pre-Licensed members shall not have access to the association list serve or be provided a membership directory.

 5.07 Life Membership.

 - A member shall become a life member under the following: a.
-A member reaches the age of seventy years, and who have maintained their membership for at least ten (10) years immediately preceding application for life membership, shall be entitled to a waiver of all regular dues commencing with the first renewal period following their seventieth birthday and upon completion of ten (10) years active or associate membership.
+A member reaches the age of seventy (70) and has continuous membership in CALI for twenty (20) years immediately preceding application for life membership.
+A life member shall be entitled to a waiver of regular dues commencing with the first renewal period following their eligible birthday and upon completing the active membership under (a.).
 Maintenance of PI or PPO licensure is not required to retain life membership status.
 Life members shall have the right to vote.
-Life members shall not have the right to hold office.
+Life member shall not have the right to hold office.
 All other dues or fees associated with membership in CALI are not waived.